MedAouadhi/Polybot/README.md

 - the script creates the new certificate, uploads it to the Telegram servers updating the webhook, and finally touches the restart.notif file which will trigger the cargo run.

+## Before you start
+Make sure to forward the port 443 in the settings of your router or firewall.
+For my case I forwarded all incoming requests to the port 443 to my local 4443 port.

 ## Configuration
 1. First of all you need to create your own bot with the help of BotFather.
     - Just send a `/newbot` message to `BotFather` bot using your normal telegram account. (find more informations [here.](https://core.telegram.org/bots/tutorial)).
 This will give the API key that you will need later.